Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Motion control is only average for couples
+• Motion isolation is average

 Pros & Cons